Our hearing tests are non-invasive and painless. They are performed to test your ability to hear different pitches and understand speech.

 This appointment is a crucial step in the process and will typically take at least an hour.
 It is recommended that you reserve ample time for a thorough fitting.
 It might also be worth taking a family member to the hearing aid to help you recall all the information that we will give you.

-Because a portion of our hearing aids sits within our tears, sweat and earwax buildup is unavoidable.
+Because a portion of our hearing aids sits within our ears, sweat and earwax buildup is unavoidable.
+As a result cleaning hearing aids are important.
 Although regular maintenance of hearing aids and light home cleaning is recommended, anything more involved should be done by a professional.
 Hearing aids involve a lot of small components and are thus easily damaged when washed or treated improperly.

 Hearing Aid Reprogramming